wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       The Offline Installer installs the following components:

-      -  *Visual Studio Code* - The supported IDE for 2019 robot code development.
+      -  *Visual Studio Code* - The supported IDE for 2019 and later robot code development.
 The offline installer sets up a separate copy of VSCode for WPILib development, even if you already have VSCode on your machine.
 This is done because some of the settings that make the WPILib setup work may break existing workflows if you use VSCode for other projects.
       -  *C++ Compiler* - The toolchains for building C++ code for the roboRIO
       -  *Gradle* - The specific version of Gradle used for building/deploying C++ or Java robot code
       -  *Java JDK/JRE* - A specific version of the Java JDK/JRE that is used to build Java robot code and to run any of the Java based Tools (Dashboards, etc.).
 This exists side by side with any existing JDK installs and does not overwrite the ``JAVA_HOME`` variable